dotcomstar/Triviale/README.md

 - Three new questions every day
 - Expand a question to get more info
 - Answer the question in a Wordle-style
-- Hard mode (only one guess per question)
+- Hard mode (no information is given about the answer's length)
 - Dark mode
 - High contrast mode